AT A GLANCE

 From here we will spend a couple of days in Etosha enjoying the great birding and game viewing that this park offers.
 We will look for all the Namibian near-endemics along the western escarpment before finishing off along the coast where we will look for Dune Lark, Namibia’s endemic.

 Any element can be tailored, starting with your planned tour dates, activities, accommodation etc

-Should you prefer to join a group birding tour with set departure date, our next departure dates for this tour is June 2021 / 22 November 2021
+Should you prefer to join a group birding tour with set departure date, our next departure dates for this tour are 2 November 2022 / February 2023 / November 2023.

 Full Itinerary – Namibia, Botswana, Zambia Birding Tour

 After meeting you at Livingstone International Airport we will make our way to our lodge situated on the banks of the Zambezi River where we will spend the next two nights.